dougeby/IntuneDocs/intune/device-restrictions-macos.md

 In the restricted apps list, you can configure one of the following lists:

 - A **Prohibited apps** list - List the apps (not managed by Intune) that users are not allowed to install and run.
-Users are not prevented from installing a prohibited app, but if they do so, this will be reported to you.
+Users are not prevented from installing a prohibited app, but if they do so, this is reported to you.
 - An **Approved apps** list - List the apps that users are allowed to install.
 Users must not install apps that are not listed.
 Apps that are managed by Intune are automatically allowed.
-Users are not prevented from installing an app that is not on the approved list, but if they do so, this will be reported to you.
+Users are not prevented from installing an app that is not on the approved list, but if they do so, this is reported to you.

 To configure the list, click **Add**, then specify a name of your choice, optionally the app publisher, and the bundle ID of the app (for example *com.apple.calculator*).